-In contrast to ACC, STA can also be negative and one may assume a Gaussian probability density function N(x, mean=STA, sigma=UNC_STA) to compute the probability that the stability TR is met.

-This probability is the integral of N over the interval as defined by the stability TR requirement, i.e., interval]-TR, +TR[, or simply the difference between two different values of the cumulative distribution function Nc(x, mean=STA, sigma=UNC_STA) (namely at x=TR and x=-TR), which is shown in Figure 7 for Nc(x, mean=0, sigma=1).

-The probability P that the stability TR is met for XCO2 for a given value of STA is therefore for this example:

-P(STA) = Nc(+0.5, mean=+0.1, sigma=0.2) - Nc(-0.5, mean=+0.1, sigma=0.2) = 97%
+In contrast to ACC, STA can also be negative and we use a Gaussian probability density function N(x, mean=STA, sigma=UNC_STA) to compute the probability that the stability TR is met.
+This probability is the integral of N over the interval as defined by the stability TR requirement, i.e., interval]-TR, +TR[, or simply the difference between two different values of the cumulative distribution function Nc(x, mean=STA, sigma=UNC_STA) (namely at x=TR and x=-TR).
+The probability P that the stability TR is met for XCO2 for a given value of STA is therefore for this example: P(STA) = Nc(+0.5, mean=+0.1, sigma=0.2) - Nc(-0.5, mean=+0.1, sigma=0.2) = 97%.
+This means that in these cases it is almost certain that the stability TR is met.